prague-digital-lab/prognola/README.md

 # What's Prognola?

-Prognola is an open source financial application for organizations that want to be in control of their money.
+Prognola is a financial app for organizations that want to be in control of their money.
 The application allows you to record income and expenses and plan your organization's budget for the future.

+Project is in alfa version and UI is translated only to czech language.
+(English localisation is coming soon.)
+At this moment we plan to prepare Docker compose [self-hosted installation](https://github.com/prague-digital-lab/prognola-self-hosted).

 <img src="docs/dash_v2.jpg">